 Wounded twice, he carried a severely wounded soldier out of danger.

-When the compound commander asked for a volunteer to help knock out a machine-gun emplacement, Shields stepped forward.
+When the compound commander asked for a volunteer to help knock out a machine-gun emplacement, Shields answered the call.

 The machine-gun nest “was endangering the lives of all personnel in the compound because of the accuracy of its fire,” according to his Medal of Honor citation.

 “Shields unhesitatingly volunteered for this extremely hazardous mission.”